-I believe that you can do anything if you put a lot of effort and practice in it (well, if you want to become a ballerina at 40 you might not make it to the top), but at the same time I think you have some innate strengths that you can leverage, regardless of your line of work.
+I believe that you can do anything if you put a lot of effort and practice into it (well, if you want to become a ballerina at 40, you might not make it to the top), but at the same time, I think you have some innate strengths that you can leverage, regardless of your line of work.

-Cal Newport‘s So Good They Can’t Ignore You was a huge help for me during the time when Steve Job’s “follow your passion” was all the rave.
-I didn’t know my passion, or better yet I was passionate about plenty of things, I couldn’t put my finger on one and say “that’s it, that’s the thing I want to dedicate my life to“.
+Cal Newport’s So Good They Can’t Ignore You was a massive help for me during the time when Steve Job’s “follow your passion” was all the rave.
+I didn’t know my passion, or better yet, I was passionate about plenty of things; I couldn’t put my finger on one and say, “that’s it; that’s the thing I want to dedicate my life to“.

-Newport gave me a new perspective on this: what if things are the other way around, being really good at something brings passion?
-The moment you are extraordinary, people flock to you for advice, mentoring, learning.
+Newport gave me a new perspective on this: what if things are the other way around, being good at something brings passion?
+The moment you are extraordinary, people flock to you for advice, mentoring, and learning.
 This is what drives passion.
-Rather than being passionate about something and then becoming good at it, flip the coin: become really good at something and passion follows.
+So rather than being passionate about something and then becoming good at it, flip the coin: become really good at something, and love follows.

 1. Personality tests: yes, they won’t give you your path in life, but they do give you things to think about.
 I have two tests that I found particularly useful (and weighed in for my decision to change my career): Gallup StrenghtsFinder and StandOut:

-Gallup doesn’t just tell you what your personality is, but focuses on your innate strengths that you’re not even aware of.
-I find it incredibly useful if you want to know how to get better in your work, no matter what you do.
+Gallup doesn’t just tell you what your personality is but focuses on the innate strengths that you’re not even aware of.
+I find it incredibly useful if you want to know how to improve your work, no matter what you do.
 I also use it in my coaching as a tool for self-discovery.
 When you get your strengths, you should ask yourself: how can I leverage these in everything I do?
-This is what came up for me (and yess, Woo is a strength of mine apparently):
+This is what came up for me (and yes, Woo is a strength of mine, apparently):

 If Gallup gives you your top strengths, StandOut focuses on practical things you can do with them.
-It was revelatory for me because that is exactly what I am doing for a long time and what I want to do more of (I did this test recently, but I’m including it here as I wish I had it available back then).
+It was revelatory because that is precisely what I have been doing for a long time and what I want to do more of (I did this test recently, but I include it here as I wish I had it available back then).

-2. Books: Cal Newport and James Altucher were life changing authors for me during that time.
-I read everything that Altucher wrote, I recommend you start with Choose Yourself.
-The book is a guide for you not to depend on a job, or an investor or any other external forces, but to build yourself (and choose yourself) so people come to you, because you’re giving them value (a similar message with Newport in that regard).
+2. Books: Cal Newport and James Altucher were life-changing authors for me during that time.
+Although I read everything Altucher wrote, I recommend you start with Choose Yourself.
+The book guides you not to depend on a job, an investor or any other external forces but to build yourself (and choose yourself) so people come to you because you’re giving them value (a similar message with Newport in that regard).

-Dan Gilbert‘s Stumbling on Happiness took the pressure of “trying to be happy” off of me and helped me focus on building a fulfilling life rather than chase a relative concept as happiness.
+Dan Gilbert‘s Stumbling on Happiness took the pressure of “trying to be happy” off me and helped me focus on building a fulfilling life rather than chasing a relative concept of happiness.
 Find his 2004 Ted Talk below:

 Human beings have something that we might think of as a “psychological immune system,” a system of cognitive processes, largely nonconscious cognitive processes, that help them change their views of the world, so that they can feel better about the worlds in which they find themselves.From Dan Gilbert 2004 TED Talk, The Surprising science of happiness.

-3. Mind mapping: sure, I found out what my strengths are, through introspection and the tests, but I didn’t know how they fit together to actually build a career.
-I had really vague passions (e.g. I absolutely love reading, but nobody really pays you for reading; I love snowboarding but I was quite late to become a pro; I love fitness but not enough to dedicate my life to become an instructor – although I did get the license, and so on).
-Mind Mapping is a technique created by Tony Buzan (check his book, Mind Map Mastery, if you want to learn more), that helps you make new connections between concepts (and revives your memory) by associations of words, images, sketches that grow organically as you draw.
-I used it to figure out how my interests connect with each other and if patterns or a new direction emerge.
+3. Mind mapping: sure, I found out my strengths through introspection and the tests, but I didn’t know how they fit together to build a career.
+I had really vague passions (e.g. I absolutely love reading, but nobody really pays you for reading; I love snowboarding, but I was pretty late to become a pro; I love fitness but not enough to dedicate my life to become an instructor – although I did get the license, and so on).
+Mind Mapping is a technique created by Tony Buzan (check his book, Mind Map Mastery, if you want to learn more) that helps you make new connections between concepts (and revives your memory) by associations of words, images, sketches that grow organically as you draw.
+I used it to figure out how my interests connect and if patterns or a new direction are emerging.
 Here’s an example of a recent one (trying to figure out how to best use my knowledge):

-4. Talking to people: when I had some clarity on my goals, I started to meet up with people that had careers in the areas I considered.
-I met with an Anthropologist (I also signed for an Anthropology MA); I met with a lot of people in tech (Product Managers, Developers, Marketing people, founders, etc.), artists, writers, and so on.
+4. Talking to people: when I had some clarity on my goals, I started meeting up with people with careers in the areas I considered.
+I met with an Anthropologist (I also signed up for an Anthropology MA); I met many people in tech (Product Managers, Developers, Marketing people, founders, etc.), artists, writers, and so on.
 I managed to get to meet a lot of people and learn plenty of things.
-This was also inspired by Dan Gilbert‘s Stumbling on Happiness: he theorises that we tend to idealise things we don’t have (in my case a career in a different field), our view being distorted and emphasised by imagination.
+This was also inspired by Dan Gilbert’s Stumbling on Happiness: he theorises that we tend to idealise things we don’t have (in my case, a career in a different field), and our view is distorted and emphasised by imagination.
 The best way to learn how a job is or how happy it would make you is to talk to people that actually do it.

 2. Run Experiments

 All of the experiments above took more than a year.
 It was an incredible year of discovery, learning, and meeting new people.
-I tried to apply my learning in different areas to figure out where I fit best and what gives me the possibility to continuously learn, read, and change but also allows me to use my strengths.
+I tried to apply my knowledge in different areas to figure out where I fit best and what allows me to continuously learn, read, and change but also will enable me to use my strengths.

-First of all, I went on a strict schedule: woke up at 6:30 am, went to bed at 10:30 pm max.
-I needed time during the day but also a very functional brain.
+First, I went on a strict schedule: I woke up at 6:30 am and went to bed at 10:30 pm.
+This is because I needed time during the day but also a very functional brain.

 What I managed to achieve during that time:

-- Learned HTML and CSS enough to build a basic website.
-Also did a very introductory Python course, just scratching the surface, as I started with the edx’s MITx course and it is definitely not for total noobs (I finally completed it this year though).
+- Learned HTML and CSS enough to build an essential website.
+Also did a very introductory Python course, just scratching the surface, as I started with the ex’s MITx course, and it is definitely not for total noobs (I finally completed it this year though).

-- I took my fitness instructor certification (I was doing fitness for over 10 years, cross-fit, HIIT, Tabatha, etc.).
+- I took my fitness instructor certification (I have been doing fitness for over 10 years, cross-fit, HIIT, Tabatha, etc.).